 Speak with a St. Charles Child Custody Attorney

 Understanding what to include in your parenting plan can be difficult and stressful.
-At Shaw Family Law, P.C., we have experience helping hundreds of divorcing parents decide what they want to include in their parenting plan.
+At Shaw Sanders, P.C., we have experience helping hundreds of divorcing parents decide what they want to include in their parenting plan.
 We will help you understand your options under Illinois law and negotiate for a parenting plan that meets your needs and the needs of your children.
 Schedule a free initial consultation with an experienced Kane County divorce attorney.
 Call us today at 630-584-5550.